PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildAlias.md

 BUILDSELECTIONCRITERIA <IBuildSelectionCriterion[]>: Array of build selection criteria.
   - `[BuildWeightDistribution <IAny>]`: Dictionary of build ids and their respective weights for distribution of allocation requests.

+CREATEBUILDALIASREQUEST <ICreateBuildAliasRequest>: Creates a multiplayer server build alias and returns the created alias.
+  - `AliasName <String>`: The alias name.
+  - `[BuildSelectionCriteria <IBuildSelectionCriterion[]>]`: Array of build selection criteria.
+    - `[BuildWeightDistribution <IAny>]`: Dictionary of build ids and their respective weights for distribution of allocation requests.
+  - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).

 ## RELATED LINKS